dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 ---
 layout: post
-title: "Java's Evolution - An Overview of How the Platform Evolves"
+title: "Java Acronyms—How Js Interact to Compose the Platform"
-description: "This article provides an overall explanation about how Java evolves both as platform and as programming language.
-A nice infographic accompanies it to illustrate the idea."
+description: "This article provides an explanation of the most important Java acronyms and how they interact to compose one of the most used platforms in the world."
 date: 2017-02-10 12:14
 category: Technical Guide, Java
 author: